deadalley/piplane-tracker/README.md

 # Airplane Tracker System

-A comprehensive airplane tracking system for Raspberry Pi that monitors aircraft using dump1090-fa data, provides alerts for new aircraft, and displays information on both a GUI interface and LCD screen.
+A comprehensive airplane tracking system for Raspberry Pi that monitors aircraft using dump1090-fa data, provides alerts for new aircraft, and displays information on LCD and OLED screens.

 ## Features

 - 🛩️ **Real-time Aircraft Monitoring**: Reads aircraft data from dump1090-fa
 - 🚨 **New Aircraft Alerts**: Visual and audio alerts when new aircraft enter range
-- 🖥️ **GUI Interface**: User-friendly Tkinter-based interface
-- 📟 **LCD Display**: Shows aircraft information on connected LCD screen (using rpi-lcd)
+-  **LCD Display**: Shows aircraft information on connected LCD screen (using rpi-lcd)
-- � **OLED Display**: Compact display on 0.91" I2C OLED screen (SSD1306)
+- 🖥️ **OLED Display**: Compact display on 0.91" I2C OLED screen (SSD1306)
-- �📊 **Aircraft Tracking**: Maintains history of detected aircraft
+- 📊 **Aircraft Tracking**: Maintains history of detected aircraft
 - 🔄 **Continuous Monitoring**: Automatic updates every 5 seconds
-- 📱 **Console Mode**: Optional headless operation
+- 📱 **Console Mode**: Headless operation with console output

 ## Requirements